12 undocumented immigrants detained in panga boat bust on shores of Rancho Palos Verdes

 RANCHO PALOS VERDES, Calif.
-(KABC) -- Twelve undocumented immigrants have been detained in a panga boat bust in Rancho Palos Verdes Thursday morning, authorities say.
+(KABC) -- Twelve undocumented immigrants were detained Thursday morning after a panga boat they were traveling in washed ashore off the coast of Rancho Palos Verdes, authorities say.

 The boat was found near Palos Verdes Drive around 8:40 a.m., according to the Los Angeles County Sheriff's Department.

-Authorities believe several other people who were on the boat could be outstanding.
+Authorities were searching for several other people who may have been on the boat.

 Aerial footage from AIR7 HD showed a large law enforcement presence at the scene.